andrewmummery/RayTracer/README.md

 **Method one:**
 * Pull the codes into their own folder
 * Run examples.py for a series of examples of what the code package can do.
 Note: you will have to manually edit examples.py to display different examples, the script defaults to 'example_zero'
-* Make your own images/animations by creating Python scripts in the same folder as RayTracer.py
+* Make your own images/animations by creating Python scripts in the same folder as RayTracer.py, having copied the first 20 lines of examples.py